bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

   - Metastore-level and schema-level storage options also exist.
 - Review [catalog layout strategies](https://medium.com/databricks-unity-catalog-sme/a-practical-guide-to-catalog-layout-data-sharing-and-distribution-with-databricks-unity-catalog-763e4c7b7351) to align with domain-oriented design.
 - The **metastore admin role** is optional but, if used, should always be assigned to a **group**, not an individual.
-- The enterprise’s **domain topology** directly influences the Unity Catalog design and layout.
+- The enterprise's **domain topology** directly influences the Unity Catalog design and layout.

 <br>